- Efficacy Data

 REFLEX Trial patient disposition:

-At 6 months, one course (2 x 1000 mg) of Rituxan + MTX provided reductions in tender and swollen joints and pain.1
+At 6 months, one course (2 x 1000 mg) of Rituxan + MTX provided significant reductions in all ACR response criteria.1

 Severe Mucocutaneous Reactions: Severe, including fatal, mucocutaneous reactions can occur in patients receiving Rituxan.
 Discontinue Rituxan in patients who experience a severe mucocutaneous reaction.